TinaTiel/obs-chatbot-python/README.md

 # About
 OBS Chat Bot is a set of Python scripts that allows your viewers to cause actions directly in OBS during broadcasts!
 For example, a viewer may invoke a `!tiel` command and your OBS instance would briefly show a bird mov file.
 Or, a series of viewers may vote to execute the `!special` command to change scenes in some interactive fun way.

+# Holup
+I'm working on an improved version of this in Java that will address issues of stability and concurrency observed in the Pthon version here.

+It works.
+Most of the Time.

+You're free to use it, but please be aware I'm not spending anymore time on this.
+You're of course welcome to fork this repository and develop on your own independently.

 # Dependencies
 This project requires Python 3+, and dependencies are defined in requirements.txt.
 Install them with:
 ```